timtebeek/major-migrations-made-easy-slides/slides.md

 -->

 ---
+name: Moderne numbers
 layout: center
 ---

 ![Numbers](/moderne.io-numbers.png)

 <!--
-As a last subject, I think it’s only fair to tell you a bit about the company behind OpenRewrite.
+As a last subject, I want to tell you a bit about the company behind OpenRewrite.
-As I said before, they have committed to making all recipes available Open Source.
+As I said before, Moderne has committed to making all recipes available Open Source.

-Their focus is on applying recipes at scale.
+Our focus is on applying recipes at scale.

 Through Moderne, clients can discover code patterns across an entire organisation, and target these for transformation.